A Comprehensive Analytical Model of the Dynamic Z-Pinch: Appendix A: Rankine-Hugoniot Jump Conditions

-For the density and pressure, these relations can be applied blindly, but for the velocity there is a subtlety related to frame conversion.
-The RH jump conditions are written in the ``shock frame", the frame of reference in which the shock is stationary.
-This is as opposed to the ``lab frame", the standard external frame in which the shock is moving inward with velocity $\vec{v}_{s} \!=\! \dot{r}_{s}\mathbf{\hat{r}}$.
-The difference is illustrated in Figure \ref{Fig:frames}.
+However, for the flow velocity there is a subtlety related to frame conversion.
+The RH jump conditions are written in the shock frame, the frame of reference in which the shock is stationary.
+This is as opposed to the laboratory frame, the standard external frame in which the shock is moving inward with velocity $\vec{v}_{s} \!=\! \dot{r}_{s}\mathbf{\hat{r}}$.
+The difference is illustrated in Fig.~\ref{Fig:frames}.
 Then we find,